speedment/speedment-doc/pages/getting_started.md

 ### Speedment Enterprise
 Speedment Enterprise contains additional features that are useful in enterprise environments, for example an in-memory DataStore accelerator and support for commercial databases like Oracle, Sql Server, DB2 and AS400.
-In order to activate Speedment Enterprise, you need a license that can either be purchased downloaded for free (trial) from [www.speedment.com](https::/www.speedment.com).
-Again, we encourage you to use the on-line (Speedment Initializer)[https://www.speedment.com/initializer/] to setup your pom file.
+In order to activate Speedment Enterprise, you need a license that can either be purchased or downloaded for free (trial) from [www.speedment.com](https::/www.speedment.com).
+Again, we encourage you to use the on-line [Speedment Initializer}(https://www.speedment.com/initializer/) to setup your pom file.

 Here is an example of a pom.xml file setup for Speedment Enterprise, in-memory acceleration (DataStore) and Oracle.
 ``` xml